IEFBR14

-IEFBR14 is an IBM mainframe utility program.
-It runs in all IBM mainframe environments derived from OS/360, including z/OS.
+IEFBR14 is a utility program that runs on mainframe computers from IBM.
+It runs in all mainframe environments derived from OS/360, including z/OS.
 It is a placeholder that returns the exit status zero, similar to the true command on UNIX-like systems.

 Purpose

-Allocation (also called Initiation)
+Allocation (also called initiation)

 On OS/360 and derived mainframe systems, most programs never specify files (usually called datasets) directly, but instead reference them indirectly through the Job Control Language (JCL) statements that invoke the programs.
 These data definition (or "DD") statements can include a "disposition" (DISP=...) parameter that indicates how the file is to be managed — whether a new file is to be created or an old one re-used; and whether the file should be deleted upon completion or retained; etc.

 IEFBR14 was created because while DD statements can create or delete files easily, they cannot do so without a program to be run due to a certain peculiarity of the Job Management system, which always requires that the Initiator actually execute a program, even if that program is effectively a null statement.
 The program used in the JCL does not actually need to use the files to cause their creation or deletion — the DD DISP=... specification does all the work.
 Thus a very simple do-nothing program was needed to fill that role.

 IEFBR14 can thus be used to create or delete a data set using JCL.

-Deallocation (also called Termination)
+Deallocation (also called termination)

 A secondary reason to run IEFBR14 was to unmount devices (usually tapes or disks) that had been left mounted from a previous job, perhaps because of an error in that job's JCL or because the job ended in error.
-In either event, the system operators would often need to demount the devices, and a started task – DEALLOC – was often provided for this purpose.
+In either event, the system operators would often need to unmount the devices, and a started task – DEALLOC – was often provided for this purpose.